yuygfgg/Ghost/docs/API.md

 #### `POST /api/resources` (Publisher / TeamMember / Admin)

 Create a resource. `magnet_uri` must be a valid Magnet URL; the server extracts and stores `magnet_hash`.

+On create, Ghost also probes the Magnet for liveness and metadata.
+If the probe fails, the request fails and the resource is not created.

 Body: